 After 16 yrs medical practice Dr Hay’s health broke down, he developed high blood pressure, brights disease and a dilated heart.
 There being no treatment available for dilated heart at the time Dr Hay was inspired to treat his own symptoms.

-The Diet is below – It’s very simple – fruit is best taken alone at breakfast time (the sugars ferment if fruit sits on top of an evening meal) and don’t mix columns 1 and 3.
+The Diet is below – It’s very simple – fruit is best taken alone at breakfast time (according to Hay’s theory the sugars ferment if fruit sits on top of an evening meal) and don’t mix columns 1 and 3.

 The Hay Diet – Columns 1 and 3 are incompatible.

 |Column 1 – For Protein Meals||Column 2 Neutral Foods||Column 3 – For Starch Meals|

 |Free Hay Diet Book online http://chestofbooks.com/health/nutrition/Health-via-Food/index.html|